© Crown copyright 2021

 Public health is devolved in Scotland, Wales and Northern Ireland.
 This guidance should be considered alongside local public health and safety requirements.
 Owners/operators of playgrounds and outdoor gyms in Scotland, Wales and Northern Ireland should refer to guidance and regulations prepared by the Northern Ireland Executive, the Scottish Government and the Welsh Government.

 Playgrounds are defined as:

 outdoor structures designed for children to play in or on.
 They may include equipment such as slides, monkey bars, climbing frames, activity towers, swings, spring rockers, see saws and sandpits.

 What do we mean by outdoor gyms

 An outdoor space containing exercise fixtures and/or machines.

-This guidance does not provide advice for the management of indoor play areas, soft play or indoor gyms.
-The Department for Culture, Media and Sport has produced guidance for the providers of grassroots sport and gym/leisure facilities.
-See guidance for indoor play areas and soft play.
+This guidance does not provide advice for the management of indoor play centres and areas, soft play centres and areas or indoor gyms.
+The Department for Digital, Culture, Media and Sport has produced guidance for the providers of grassroots sport and gym/leisure facilities.
+See guidance for indoor play centres and areas and soft play centres and areas.

 2. Purpose of this guidance

 This guidance is for the owners and operators responsible for outdoor playgrounds and outdoor gyms.
 Owners or operators are defined as those responsible for the management of a playground or outdoor gym, including assessment of compliance with any relevant legislation or guidelines.
 This includes, but is not limited to, local authorities, housing associations, private landowners, retail businesses, pubs and restaurants, school governing bodies and academy trusts.